FAQs - The Gin Guide Awards 2023

-Full costings, category information and further details can be found on the 2023 Awards page, the Shipping & Samples page, and the Judges & Judging page.
+Full pricing, category information and further details can be found on the 2025 Awards page, the Shipping & Samples page, and the Judges & Judging page.
 Below are frequently asked questions including where samples need to be sent, how UK Duty can be paid, and if it is worthwhile to re-enter previously entered gins:

 Where do samples need to be sent for judging?